jboss-developer/jboss-jdg-quickstarts/hotrod-secured/README.md

 * GSSAPI - This mech uses Kerberos tickets, and therefore requires the presence of a properly configured Kerberos Domain Controller (such as Microsoft Active Directory)
 * EXTERNAL - This mech obtains credentials from the underlying transport (i.e. from a X.509 client certificate) and therefore requires encryption using client-certificates to be enabled.

-Configure JDG
+Configure Infinispan/JDG
 -------------

-1. Obtain JDG server distribution on Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html
+1. Obtain the Infinispan/JDG server distribution.
+See the following for more information: <http://infinispan.org/download/>

 2. This Quickstart uses new HotRod Security features to configure the cache.
-To use it, it's necessary to change JDG configuration file (`JDG_HOME/standalone/configuration/standalone.xml`) to contain the following definitions:
+To use it, it's necessary to change Infinispan/JDG server configuration file (`JDG_HOME/standalone/configuration/standalone.xml`) to contain the following definitions:
 * Security Realm configuration
   Security Realms are used by the server to provide authentication and authorization information for both the management and application interfaces